evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/05-user-journeys.md

 **Chapter 06 — Information Architecture**

-This chapter defines the structural organization of the Coach Portal, including navigation hierarchy, content taxonomy, module relationships, information ownership and discoverability principles.
+This chapter defines the information architecture of the Nutritionist Portal, including navigation hierarchies, content organization, domain boundaries, information flows and relationships between modules to support efficient, intuitive and scalable professional workflows.